maciejpedzich/website/content/blog/hello-again-world.md

 ### September so far

-My request to switch modes got accepted and I'm waiting for my new contract to come through.
-I'm also in the middle of rebuilding this website, with the release of this post serving as a _soft launch_ of sorts, as I'm looking to add more sections and do an internal restructuring of the homelab itself later this month.
+My request to switch modes got accepted, although it's effective from the semester following the upconming one, which I find rather disappointing.
+I'm also in the middle of rebuilding this website, with the release of this post serving as a _soft launch_ of sorts.

+I've also decided to dust off [my Bluesky account](https://bsky.app/profile/maciejpedzi.ch), do an internal restructuring of my homelab (architectural breakdown coming up soon), and last but not least - start therapy to work on myself, plus handle any future autistic burnout more gracefully instead of spiralling into depression.

 ## Q4 2025 and beyond - expressing myself more

-Now that I'm in charge of my studying schedule, I hope to allocate more time towards working on my personal projects and this blog.
-The former will see a mix of me experimenting more with Python and the datavis side of things, as well as revisiting some of my already released apps that I believe deserve more love.
+I hope to allocate more time towards working on my personal projects and this blog.
+The former will see a mix of me experimenting more with Python and the dataviz side of things, as well as revisiting some of my already released apps that I believe deserve more love.

-The latter will see an introduction of two regular series: weekly bite-sized posts about interesting F1 trivia, and a monthly report on my mood ratings with more visualisations and highlights from the real world.
+The latter will see an introduction of a monthly report on my mood ratings with more visualisations and highlights from the real world.
 There will also be technical breakdowns of some of the aforementioned projects.

 ## Final thoughts